cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 j = idx / M
 ```

 Again, this is the opposite of the C/C++/Pytorch row-major standard.
 As long as you remember this column-major indexing system, everything will be fine.
 If not, then you'll probably end up scratching your head for hours.
 This means for many composed layouts, you'll likely have to flip the order for composed shapes for the indices to be row-major adjacent.
 If you think this sucks, I agree.
-This is probably *the* most annoying part of learning CuTe because things do not make align with your expectations.
+This is probably *the* most annoying part of learning CuTe because things do not align with your expectations.
 Unfortunately, the only way to learn is via trial by fire.

 # CuTe, Copy, then Cry
 ## A100 (Ampere) Specs